Colorectal Cancer Screening

 Colonoscopy

-The colonoscope is like the sigmoidoscope but is longer and can view the whole colon (left and right sides).
-If a polyp is found, the provider can remove it using a cutting tool in the scope and send it to a pathology lab to see if it is adenomatous (precancerous).
-Colonoscopy is thought to be the gold standard of CRC screening but is only as good as the provider (called an endoscopist) doing the test.
+The colonoscope is like the sigmoidoscope, but it is longer and can see the whole colon (left and right sides).
+If a polyp is found, it can be removed using a cutting tool and sent to a pathology lab to see if it is adenomatous (precancerous).
+Colonoscopy is thought to be the gold standard of CRC screening, but it is only as good as the provider (called an endoscopist) doing the test.
 Given the slow growth of polyps, a colonoscopy (in the general population) should be done every 10 years.
 Those at higher risk (such as those with family history, prior test with polyps, personal history of ulcerative colitis (UC), HNPCC, or FAP) should be screened more often.
-Talk with your provider about how often you should have one.
+Talk with your provider about how often you should have this test.

-To prepare for colonoscopy you must clean out your bowel.
-To do this, you must follow a low-fiber, clear liquid diet for one to two days before and do a bowel cleansing or prep, which is done with laxative solutions or tablets you take by mouth.
-Your provider will give you specific instructions.
+To prepare for a colonoscopy, you must clean out your bowel.
+To do this, you must follow a low-fiber, clear liquid diet for 1 to 2 days before.
+You also need to do a bowel cleansing or prep, which is done with laxative solutions or tablets you take by mouth.
+Your provider will give you instructions.

 Colonoscopy Follow-Up

-You are at an increased risk for future findings if you have either:
+You are at an increased risk for future findings of cancer or pre-cancer if you have either:

 • 3 or more adenomas.